Coko-Foundation/ketty/docs/docs/userGuide/02-Managing Books and Collaboration/02-book-cover-metadata-settings.md

 #### ISBNs

 - Add multiple ISBNs with unique labels
-- Each ISBN can include a custom label (Useful for different formats and regions)
+- Each ISBN can include a custom label (useful for different formats and regions)

 #### Copyright license